basu-10/nightcraft/app-artsy/README.md

-# Curio
+# NEERA

-Curio is the arts-focused app in this federated portable apps workspace.
+NEERA is the arts-focused app in this federated portable apps workspace.

 ## Runtime Modes

 - Standalone mode
-  - Local auth lives inside Curio
+  - Local auth lives inside NEERA
   - App data is stored in PostgreSQL via DATABASE_URL
   - Started from app-local scripts
 - Shared SSO mode
   - service-auth owns login and OIDC flows
-  - Curio is an OIDC client and stores product data in PostgreSQL
+  - NEERA is an OIDC client and stores product data in PostgreSQL

 ## Quick Start